mauricelam/hashbang/README.md

 -----

 Hashbang is a Python 3 library for quickly creating command-line ready scripts.
 In the most basic form, a simple hashbang command can be just a simple annotation.
+For more complex types, it relies on Python3's [keyword-only arguments](https://www.python.org/dev/peps/pep-3102/) to provide a seamless syntax for command line usage.

 ```python3
 #!/usr/bin/env python3